niklasb/shmu/README.md

 * Specifically designed to work even with minimalistic shells such as busybox sh
 * Somewhat smart with regard to the terminal configuration used by the other side, such as newlines, echos etc.
+* Multiple concurrent connections, each bound to their own shell.
+On connection close, processes are cleanup up properly